zenrosadira/abap-comment-system/README.md

 # ABAP Comment System

 Attach a commenting system to any SAP application/object/transaction. <BR />
-Let the users chat about documents, take note and like comments as in a blog post comments feed.
+Let the users chat about documents, take note, reply and like comments as in a blog post comments feed.

 ## Requirements
 v7.40 SP08